 N'C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\DATA\>Demo_log.ldf', NORECOVERY, NOUNLOAD, REPLACE, STATS = 10'

 where the word 'Demo' needs to be replaced with your database name, and the path to the backup files has to match the one at your server.
 In our example the backup files are kept at C:\Users\Administrator\Dropbox\Backup\.
-The default recommended location for SQL Server 12 backup is at C:\ProgramFiles\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\DATA.
+The default recommended the location for SQL Server 12 backup is at C:\ProgramFiles\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\DATA.

-Create Diff_Restore task the same way as you did for Full_Restore but make the task repeat on the daily basis starting 1:00 am to allow Diff_Backup file to complete and get saved on the server.
+Create Diff_Restore task the same way as you did for Full_Restore but make the task repeat on a daily basis starting 1:00 am to allow Diff_Backup file to complete and get saved on the server.